 FACTORS RESPONSIBLE FOR STRESS

-- Worry over fear of failure or low grades
+- Worry over the fear of failure or low grades

-- Worry or concern over tests and fear of not being able to pass college entrance exams
+- Anxiety or concern over tests and fear of not being able to pass college entrance exams

 - Bullying fears based on either real or imagined bullies and negative experiences with others